 Search the best hotels in Cleveland

-A sprawling city on the shores of Lake Erie, Cleveland has had a makeover in recent years and now combines its manufacturing-city grittiness with a modern, cool vibe of striking architecture and hip shops.
-Plus the big lake on its doorstep means it offers somewhere to relax and chill out, too.
+A sprawling city on the shores of Lake Erie, Cleveland has had a makeover in recent years and now combines its manufacturing city grittiness with a modern, cool vibe of striking architecture and hip shops.
+Plus the big lake on its doorstep means it offers somewhere to relax and chill out too.
 The best places to stay in Cleveland make the most of this exciting combination.

 - Art-lovers will make a beeline for the Cleveland Museum of Art, with its comprehensive collection from the Impressionists and surrealists to African and American art, while the Museum of Contemporary Art is as impressive for its design - like a shiny black diamond - as its changing exhibitions.

-Perched on the lakeside, the Great Lakes Science Centre will fascinate everyone whether science buffs or not with its moonstones and the 1973 Apollo capsule as well as its answers to tricky questions such as how does a MRI machine work, and what’s it like to travel through space?
+- Perched on the lakeside, the Great Lakes Science Centre will fascinate everyone whether science buffs or not with exhibits of moonstones and the 1973 Apollo capsule as well as answers to tricky questions such as how does a MRI machine work, and what IS it like to travel through space?

 - Beaches around the lakeside are good for watersports, fishing or just chilling out.
 Families will also like the Cedar Point Amusement Park and the Cleveland Aquarium on the River Cuyahoga.
 If you fancy more rugged exercise, there’s the Cuyahoga National Park.

-Come the evening, catch a concert by the acclaimed Cleveland Symphony Orchestra (season August to May) at Severance Hall.
+- Come the evening, catch a concert by the acclaimed Cleveland Symphony Orchestra (season August to May) at Severance Hall.
 Or, for a choice of entertainment, head to Playhouse Square where 10 performance spaces showcase theatre, opera and ballet.
 For a fun ‘photo op’, head to the 'Free' stamp sculpture by Claes Oldenburg, the world’s largest rubber stamp.

-Best places to stay in Cleveland
+The best places to stay in Cleveland

 For city centre location